OctopusDeploy/blog/blog/2022-q3/different-types-of-tests/index.md

 successful continuous delivery.
 Elite performers who meet their reliability targets are 3.7 times more likely to leverage continuous testing`

-This blog discusses automated and manual tests and common types of tests: functional, non-functional, and maintenance.
+This blog discusses automated and manual tests and common types of tests: functional and non-functional.
 At Octopus Deploy, we help make complex deployments easier by providing a best-in-class deployment management tool.
 This tool works with your DevOps process to create the deployment loop shown below:

 ![Octopus DevOps](devops-cycle.png "width=500")